From Trace to Line: LLM Agent for Real-World OSS Vulnerability Localization: Methods

-\textbf{Divergence Tracing.} Recognizing that complex vulnerabilities often involves multiple files and functions, \texttt{T2L-Agent} also uses divergence tracing to explore multiple hypotheses in parallel from the same crash signature.
-This feature is inspired by how modern LLM interfaces offer multiple response variations for users, using the LLM's variability to ensure comprehensive coverage of potential vulnerability locations.
-Rather than committing to a single chain of thought, it expands several in parallel and returns a ranked list of candidate sites across the search space.
-This surfaces correct localizations that were not top ranked initially and is especially helpful for bugs that span multiple modules.
-From Figure~\ref{fig:arvo-3features} (b), we can observe that the divergence tracing generates more localization candidates and matched more vulnerable lines in this round.
+\textbf{Divergence Tracing.} Recognizing that complex vulnerabilities often involves multiple files and functions, \texttt{T2L-Agent} uses divergence tracing to improve coverage.
+Rather than committing to a single chain of thought, it explores multiple parallel reasoning branches from the same evidence block and aggregates them into a ranked list of candidates This helps recover correct localizations that may not appear in the top hypothesis of a single run and is especially helpful for bugs that span multiple modules.
+From Figure~\ref{fig:arvo-3features} (a), we can observe that the divergence tracing generates more localization candidates and matched more vulnerable lines in this round.

+\textbf{Detection Refinement.} To reflect the coarse-to-fine nature of the localization task, T2L baseline solver uses a iterative two-stage refinement loop.
+It begins with \texttt{coarse-grained filtering}: the system derives broad candidate regions from crash logs, using LLM code comprehension to link symptoms to likely causes and produce a ranked list of suspicious location candidates with confidence and rationale.
+Each LLM-generated candidate gets a confidence label from \texttt{very unlikely} to \texttt{very likely}.
+We use these labels to sort and prioritize candidates for subsequent inspection.

+Instead of exhaustively scanning long code contexts, T2L selects targeted code slices guided by the crash log, stack trace information, and common vulnerability patterns such as missing bounds checks, uninitialized variables, or improper memory management.
+Concretely, we extract code fragments that the LLM explicitly flagged as relevant in the first pass, and enter the \texttt{fine-grained refinement} stage: these extracted fragments are appended back to the unified evidence as additional context providing richer context surrounding the initially flagged locations for a second LLM pass, which updates the candidate set.
+Newly proposed locations are merged with existing candidates.
+This refinement loop continues until no new candidates emerge or the cost budget is reached.

-\textbf{Detection Refinement.} The detection refinement process begins based on crash logs and initial localization candidate regions at the first step.
-Rather than exhaustively examining all potentially relevant code, the agent selects source code slices based on crash signatures, stack trace information, and vulnerability patterns.
-On a second pass, it rereads those slices to find missed patterns by checking syntactic cues, semantic links such as data and control flow, and alignment with runtime evidence.
-The refinement process operates iteratively to help the agent correct early mistakes and discover vulnerabilities that are not immediately obvious from crash logs alone, particularly for complex vulnerabilities involving memory corruption where the crash point may be far away from the actual vulnerability.
-As Figure~\ref{fig:arvo-3features} (a) shows, based on the source code LLM interested, the refinement process successfully locates new lines that were not found during first step with only the runtime evidence.
+The refinement process operates iteratively to help the agent correct early mistakes and discover vulnerabilities that are not obvious from traces, particularly for complex vulnerabilities involving memory corruption bugs where the crash point can be far from the actual vulnerability.
+As Figure~\ref{fig:arvo-3features}(b) shows, incorporating the LLM-identified source snippets enables refinement to discover new vulnerable lines that were missed in the initial pass using only the runtime evidence.